 San Rafael, CA 94901

-San Rafael City Schools will be holding a public scoping meeting to present the proposed changes and additions to the San Rafael High School Campus Capital Improvements Project as set forth more fully in the Notice of Preparation of a Supplemental Environmental Impact Report, dated June 23, 2023 (“NOP”) t.ly/z30_Y, and to solicit public comments on potentially significant environmental effects that the Project may have on the physical environment, ways in which those effects might be minimized, and potential alternatives to the Project that should be covered in the proposed Supplemental Environmental Impact Report (“EIR”).
+San Rafael City Schools will be holding a public scoping meeting to present the proposed changes and additions to the San Rafael High School Campus Capital Improvements Project as set forth more fully in the Notice of Preparation of a Supplemental Environmental Impact Report, dated June 23, 2023 (“NOP”) t.ly/z30_Y (also available at www.srcsbondprogram.org), and to solicit public comments on potentially significant environmental effects that the Project may have on the physical environment, ways in which those effects might be minimized, and potential alternatives to the Project that should be covered in the proposed Supplemental Environmental Impact Report (“EIR”).
 Please refer to the NOP for a further description of the Project.

 The Supplemental EIR will be tiered off the 2017 San Rafael High School Facilities Long-Range Plan and Stadium Project EIR that addressed Master Plan improvements for the San Rafael High School campus.
 Since that time, changes have been proposed to the project, and the Supplemental EIR will address these new changes.